pymmcore-plus/pymmcore-widgets/docs/index.md

 mmc = CMMCorePlus().instance()

 # load the default Micro-Manager system configuration.
 To load a specific
-# configuration, use mmc.loadSystemConfiguration("path/to/config.cfg") instead
+# configuration, provide the "path/to/config.cfg" file as an argument.
 mmc.loadSystemConfiguration()

 # create a PropertyBrowser widget.
 By default, this widget will use the active